hamid-murambiwa/Strut/README.md

 # Strut

-> A simple app for online store for furniture items
+> A simple app for an online store for furniture items

 ## Built With